-It is left to the parties.
+We recognise the Convention is based on mutual respect and trust.
+As such we respect the requesting State has robust systems and processes in place to keep its citizens safe.

+While we acknowledge in some cases it may be nice to know the long term situation it may be quite onerous and unnecessary as the child/ren have been returned to the State of habitual residence which has been found to be the most appropriate State to consider matters concerning the welfare and best interests of the child/ren.

+A copy of the judgment will have been provided to the Central Authority and parties and may be used in court proceedings in the requesting State.

-If your State is not Party to the 1996 Convention, is consideration being given to the possible advantages of the 1996 Convention in providing a jurisdictional basis for requesting a report on the situation of the child upon return to the State of habitual residence (Art.
+5.8 If your State is not Party to the 1996 Convention, is consideration being given to the possible advantages of the 1996 Convention in providing a jurisdictional basis for requesting a report on the situation of the child upon return to the State of habitual residence (Art.
 32-(a))?

-Yes, please explain: Please insert text here 6 Voluntary agreements and mediation 6.1 How does your Central Authority (either directly or through any intermediary) take, or is it considering taking, appropriate steps under Article 7-(c) to secure the voluntary return of the child or to bring about an amicable resolution of the issues?
-Please explain: Facilitating mediation as a core competence of Family Courts and assistant social workers.
+\boxtimes No Yes, please explain:

+6. Voluntary agreements and mediation

+6.1 How does your Central Authority (either directly or through any intermediary) take, or is it considering taking, appropriate steps under Article 7-(c) to secure the voluntary return of the child or to bring about an amicable resolution of the issues?
+Please explain:

+The methods used to reach an amicable resolution vary depending on the circumstances of the individual case.

+In New Zealand Family Law practitioners are charged with a responsibility to attempt amicable resolution.

+In some cases formal mediation occurs.
+In others it may be an exchange of proposals or round table meetings.

 6.2 In what ways have you used the "Guide to Good Practice on Mediation" 12 for the purpose of implementing the 1980 Convention in your State?
+Please explain:

-Please explain: In some cases we try to facilitate mediation; unfortunately with poor success.
-Has your State considered or is it in the process of considering the establishment of a Central Contact Point for international family mediation to facilitate access to information on available mediation services and related issues for cross-border family disputes involving children, or has this task been entrusted to the Central Authority?13 \boxtimes No, please explain: Please insert text here Yes, please explain: Please insert text here 7.
-Preventive measures Has your State taken steps to advance the development of a travel form under the auspices of the International Civil Aviation Organisation?14 \boxtimes No Yes, please describe: Please insert text here Regardless of whether the International Civil Aviation Organisation adds the development of a travel form to its work programme, would your State support the development of a non-mandatory model travel form under the auspices of the Haque Conference?
-Yes \boxtimes No, please explain:
+6.3 Has your State considered or is it in the process of considering the establishment of a Central Contact Point for international family mediation to facilitate access to information on available mediation services and related issues for cross-border family disputes involving children, or has this task been entrusted to the Central Authority?
+13 No, please explain: This task has been entrusted to the Central Authority at this time Yes, please explain: Please insert text here 7.
+Preventive measures 7.1 Has your State taken steps to advance the development of a travel form under the auspices of the International Civil Aviation Organisation?
+14 No Yes, please describe: New Zealand is a small island State.
+It is much easier to secure the location of an individual within our borders than a State with soft borders.
+There is the ability to place a child on the border alert system which can be obtained at short notice and has immediate effect.
+A border alert prevents a child leaving the country no matter what passport they may be travelling on.
+7.2 Regardless of whether the International Civil Aviation Organisation adds the development of a travel form to its work programme, would your State support the development of a non-mandatory model travel form under the auspices of the Hague Conference?
+Yes No, please explain: As the issue is not one that has been raised in the context of movement of children from New Zealand we do not have a particularly strong view.
+If a travel form would assist some States in preventing wrongful removals we would be in favour of the development of a model form.
+8 The Guide to Good Practice under the 1980 Convention